-Companionship is my most popular service and can be a great option for those with dementia or other age-related conditions.
 What is companionship?
-Also referred to as “companion care”, companionship is when a caregiver spends time with a senior, chatting, playing games, or doing other activities.
-It doesn’t involve anything hands-on; I cannot assist with bathing, grooming, or transfers.
+Companionship is when a caregiver spends time with a senior, chatting, playing games, or doing other activities.
+You might hear synonyms such as “senior companion” and “elder companion”.
+Companionship doesn’t involve anything hands-on; I cannot assist with bathing, grooming, or transfers.

 A Few Great Features of Using SeniorAsset for Companionship Are: